heartingNinja/Flat-Kit-Change-Outlines-Runtime/README.md

    - Use the **Slider** to change the outline thickness.
 The setting is saved automatically using PlayerPrefs.

 5. **Reset the Pipeline**:
    - Click the button to reset the pipeline and apply the updated quality settings.
+Changing the quality settings was the only way I was able to apply the change at runtime.

 ## Notes